devadutt-github/AXI4-Master-Slave-Design/README.md

 # AXI4 Master-Slave Design

-This repository contains a Verilog implementation of an AXI4 Master-Slave system, capable of burst read/write operations.
+This repository contains a SystemVerilog implementation of an AXI4 Master-Slave system, capable of burst read/write operations.
 It includes the following key components:

 ## Files in the Repository